 - Friends call me a dreamer or romantist to a fault - but I enjoy living my life as such.

-- I spend much of my free time automating things.
+- I am a productivity geek, and spend much of my free time automating things.

 - I easily get addiicted to things, so I don't start things easily.